coreos/coreos-cloudinit/Documentation/cloud-config.md

 ### coreos

+#### locksmith

+The value of `coreos.locksmith.strategy` controls how CoreOS behaves when an update has been applied.
+There are three possible values:

+- etcd-lock - reboot after first taking a lock in etcd.
+- reboot - reboot immediately without taking a lock.
+- best-effort - if etcd is running then do etcd-lock otherwise simply reboot.

+The default strategy is `best-effort`.

 #### etcd

 The `coreos.etcd.*` parameters will be translated to a partial systemd unit acting as an etcd configuration file.